 In addition to using their mobile devices to research and apply for jobs, today’s job seekers — especially those in younger generations like millennials and Generation Z — are constantly checking their phones.
 Because of this, an effective way to communicate with candidates is through text messaging.

 A recent study found that while 82 percent of text messages are read within five minutes, the average person only reads one in three emails they receive.
 And many people today choose not to answer phone calls from unfamiliar numbers.
 Instead of risking playing phone tag or an email getting overlooked, text messaging candidates can speed up communications — and keep job seekers engaged as a result.

 Text messages can be used to coordinate interviews, share directions to your office, remind candidates of critical hiring steps, and more.
 And Hireology data found that candidate text messaging enables you to hire talent up to eight days sooner.

 With initial job applications, you don’t need every piece of information to determine whether or not a job seeker is a fit for your open roles.
-Much of this can be covered in later hiring steps – such as a prescreen survey, skills test and the interview stage.
+Much of this can be covered in later hiring steps like a pre-screen survey, skills test, and the interview stage.

-If your job applications are too lengthy, you’ll likely drive away top talent and face an applicant deficit – which will make it more difficult for you to fill your open roles.
+If your job applications are too lengthy, you’ll likely drive away top talent and face an applicant deficit — which will make it more difficult for you to fill your open roles.
 As a result, your organization’s overall productivity and profitability will take a hit while your roles are open.
-For additional tips on how to support a great candidate experience – and fill your roles sooner – read our playbook, “The Hireology Candidate Engagement Playbook.”
+For additional tips on how to support a great candidate experience — and fill your roles sooner — read our Candidate Engagement Playbook resource.